 The advent of fourth-generation light sources, coupled with advancements in focusing optics and detector technology, imposes stringent new requirements on sample positioning systems.

-With ID31's anticipated minimum beam dimensions of approximately $200\,\mathrm{nm}\times100\,\mathrm{nm}$, the primary experimental objective is maintaining the sample's point of interest within this beam.
-This necessitates peak-to-peak positioning errors below $200\,\mathrm{nm}$ in D_y and $200\,\mathrm{nm}$ in D_z , corresponding to RMS errors of $30\,\mathrm{nm}$ and $15\,\mathrm{nm}$, respectively.
-Additionally, the R_y tilt angle error must remain below $0.1\,\mathrm{mdeg}$ (250 nrad RMS).
-Given the high frame rates of modern detectors, these specified positioning errors must be maintained even when considering high-frequency vibrations.
+For the ID31 beamline, the smallest anticipated beam size is approximately 200 nm (horizontal, Dy) by 100 nm (vertical, Dz).
+To effectively utilize such beams, the positioning system must maintain the sample's point of interest within the beam profile throughout the experiment.
+This translates to required peak-to-peak positioning stability better than 200 nm in Dy and 100 nm in Dz, corresponding to RMS values of approximately 30 nm and 15 nm, respectively.
+Furthermore, tilt errors (Ry) must be controlled to below approximately 1.7 μrad peak-to-peak (250 nrad RMS).

-These demanding stability requirements must be achieved within the specific context of the ID31 beamline, which necessitates the integration with the existing micro-station, accommodating a wide range of experimental configurations requiring high mobility, and handling substantial payloads up to 50 kg.
+Crucially, these specifications must be met even when considering high-frequency vibrations, owing to the use of high-frame-rate detectors.
+These demanding stability requirements must be achieved within the specific context of the ID31 beamline, which necessitates building upon the existing micro-station infrastructure, accommodating a wide range of experimental configurations requiring high mobility, and handling substantial payloads up to 50 kg.

-The existing micro-station, despite being composed of high-performance stages, exhibits positioning accuracy limited to approximately $10 \, \mu m$ and $10 \, \mu r$ ad due to inherent factors such as backlash, mechanical play, thermal expansion, imperfect guiding, and vibrations.
+The existing micro-station, despite being composed of high-quality stages, exhibits positioning accuracy limited to approximately $10 \,\mu m$ and $10 \,\mu rad$ due to inherent factors such as backlash, mechanical play, thermal expansion, imperfect guiding, and vibrations.
+While individual stage encoders can correct motion along their primary axis, they do not compensate for parasitic motions in other degrees of freedom.
 The primary objective of this project is therefore defined as enhancing the positioning accuracy and stability of the ID31 micro-station by roughly two orders of magnitude, to fully leverage the capabilities offered by the ESRF-EBS source and modern detectors, without compromising its existing mobility and payload capacity.